 Take Care of Your Body and Mind with Neal's Yard Remedies

 Neal’s Yard Remedies' therapists include Osteopaths, Podiatrists and Health Kinesiologists, and they are continuing to practice under Government guidelines.
 Offering treatments to clients with medical or mental health issues in-person, many practitioners are also continuing to offer online sessions.
 If you live locally, Neal’s Yard will also deliver orders from their wide range of holistic and herbal products, skincare and toiletries.

 Relax Your Mind with The Soul Spa

 Just a few steps from Thermae Bath Spa, The Soul Spa is a tranquil sanctuary offering regular 20-minute drop-in meditation sessions throughout the day.
 Although not currently able to open its doors, The Soul Spa's team are offering live-streamed mental relaxation classes which are specially tailored to meet our needs in the current lockdown.
-Classes include an immunity booster, a family session, and a class designed to help promote good sleep.
+New classes for 2021 include hypno-meditation to increase self-confidence, and Breath Beats to energise your body and mind.

-The Soul Spa has partnered up with local mental health charity Bath Mind.
+The Soul Spa has also partnered up with local mental health charity Bath Mind.
 Non-members can drop into a meditation class for £2.40, with £1 per session donated directly to Bath Mind to support their essential services for the local community, which are more vital than ever during this challenging time.
 Discounts are also available for students and the unemployed.